marichkaq/PacMan-Game/README.md

 Key Functionalities:

-New Game: Start a new game with customizable board size.
+* New Game: Start a new game with customizable board size.
-High Scores: View the high scores with persistent storage.
+* High Scores: View the high scores with persistent storage.
-Exit: Exit the game from the main menu.
+* Exit: Exit the game from the main menu.

-Setup Instructions:

-Ensure you have a Java development environment set up.
-Clone the repository and navigate to the project directory.
-Compile and run the main application to start the game.

 Game Controls: